wintercms/docs/database/traits.md

 }
 ```

+> **NOTE:** If the soft deleting relation is using a pivot table, you can set the `deletedAtColumn` flag on the relation definition to change the column that will hold the soft deletion date in the pivot table, otherwise, it defaults to `deleted_at`.

 > **NOTE:** If the related model does not use the soft delete trait, it will be treated the same as the `delete` option and deleted permanently.

 Under these same conditions, when the primary model is restored, all the related models that use the `softDelete` option will also be restored.